baotran01/Tennis-Breakpoints/README.md

 # Tennis-Breakpoints
 Practiced Machine Learning using Linear Regression to predict the winning possibilities of tennis players according to their breakpoints opportunities.
-Visualized the results using Matplotlib and Pandas
+Visualized the results using Matplotlib and Pandas.